Disclosure: The products used in this post were provided to me by Erin Condren®. All favorable opinions are my own.

 Track Your Progress

-The next step in being intentional with your time is making sure you track your progress.
+The next step in being intentional with your time is making sure you track your goal progress.

 Your desk calendar is a great place to do this.